miguelraz/miguelraz.github.io/blog/BEM-kernelgen.md

     return a[1] + x*bₖ₊₁ - bₖ₊₂
 end

-# inlined version of evalcheb given coefficents a, and x in (-1,1)
+# inlined version of evalcheb given coefficients a, and x in (-1,1)
 julia> macro evalcheb(x, a...)
     isempty(a) && throw(BoundsError())
     # Clenshaw recurrence, evaluated symbolically: